 The government tried to push back and quash the demonstrators who had gathered in Maidan Square, whose numbers had swelled to up to 10,000 at one point, by passing anti-government demonstration laws.

-Three months of protests finally culminated in clashes between police and protesters on 20th February 2014, where 100 demonstrators lost their lives.
+Three months of protests finally culminated in clashes between police and protesters.
+On 20th February 2014, 100 demonstrators lost their lives.

 Memorials, gravestones, reminders of the violence and tributes to the 100 protesters can be found all over the city.